BobbyF1/mobile-flashcards/README.md

-This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

-I have been unable to get a Permission alert to display on the Genymotion sumulator.
-It always returns true.
-The notification does however appear as expected.

-I've left a "Reset" button on the main screen to make testing easier.
-It will clear all decks from storage WITHOUT CONFIRMATION.

-There is no validation on Deck name, so "creating" an existing one will remove its cards.

-Tested on Google Nexus 5X - 7.1.0 - API 25 on Genymotion
+Synopsis:

+	This is a "Flashcards" app for use on mobile devices.
+Users can define decks, each containing a set of questions, and run a quiz on each deck to learn the contents.

 To install:

 	git clone https://github.com/BobbyF1/mobile-flashcards.git
 	npm install

+To execute:

 	npm run android

+Testing:

+	Tested on Google Nexus 5X - 7.1.0 - API 25 running on Genymotion.

+Acknowledgements:

+	This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).